K-RANG3L/README-System-Analysis-Design/README.md

 4. How did you interpret and implement the user’s needs?

 Interpreting the user’s needs required analyzing the interview transcript and translating Liam’s goals into measurable requirements.
 I focused on designing a system that balanced usability, automation, and data accuracy.
 The final design included online lesson scheduling, DMV integration, secure authentication, and mobile-friendly access, all of which addressed the client's main objectives.
-Understanding the user’s goals early in the process was essential to ensure that every design element supported real-world operations and improved student outcomes.
+Understanding the user’s goals early in the process ensured that every design element supported real-world operations and improved student outcomes.

 5. How do you approach designing software?

 I approach software design through a structured yet flexible method that combines Waterfall discipline with Object-Oriented Modeling principles.
 Waterfall ensures accountability and milestone tracking during initial development, while the object-oriented approach supports scalability and modularity for future updates.
 I rely on UML diagrams, user stories, and iterative feedback to align technical design with business goals.
-Going forward, I’ll continue using these modeling strategies to build maintainable, user-focused systems.
+I’ll continue using these modeling strategies to build maintainable, user-focused systems.